Electromagnetic Flares from Compact-Object Mergers in AGN Disks: Signatures and Predictions: Methods

 \subsubsection{Jet}

 When the condition $r_{\rm circ}<r_{\rm trap}$ is satisfied and the BHs possess significant spin, we assume that Blandford–Znajek jets are launched with the power given by

 provided that a CBD is in a state of a magnetically arrested disk, achieved through the accumulation of strong magnetic fields within AGN disks (Appendix A.1 of \citealt{Tagawa2022_BHFeedback}), where $\eta_{\rm j}$ is the jet conversion efficiency.
+The accretion rates onto the BHs remain steady over longer timescales compared to the breakout timescale of the jet from surrounding components, enabling a constant jet power (Eq.~\ref{eq:lj_macc}).
+Hence, the time evolution of magnetic fields and accretion rates is not analogous to that in gamma-ray bursts \citep[e.g.,][]{Perna2021_GRBs,Gottlieb2023}.

 Due to wind and jet production, a cavity forms in the AGN disk around the BH (\S~\ref{sec:agn_disk}).
 Although the cavity forms, accretion can be intermittent, with an active duty cycle $\gtrsim 10\%$ \citep{Tagawa2022_BHFeedback}.
 A BH can therefore continue to accrete during periods of depletion of gas capture.